felixalacampagne/recivaportal/README.md

 Maybe the first thing to do is send back a 'Type 2' block and see what happens.
 It could contain an empty 'stations' block on the off chance it is accepted.
 If the radio responds with another request then send back as 'Type 3' block.
 To encrypt these responses I'll try using the 'initialization vectors' from the article.

+Tried responding to the /session POST request with a 'Type2' encrypted data block with a bit of XML as payload.
+The 256 byte block is 264 bytes when encrypted.
+The radio log has a hex dump of the 264 bytes followed by 'OPSEL:Unable to decrypt session key'.
+I guess more investigation is required here...

+The size of the block, ie. the Type 1 block, received with the /session request is puzzling.
+How come it's 256 bytes if encrypting 256 bytes actually produces 264 bytes of encrypted data?
+Is it actually encrypted?
+Is the original and encyrpted data less than 256 bytes and the encrypted data padded randomly to 256?

+Tried sending clear data in response to /session.
+Radio log assumes the data is encrypted so still gives 'OPSEL:Unable to decrypt session key'

+Thought the sharpfin patchserver code might provide some insights since the article suggests that encryption is required to receive a patch file.
+In github the patchserver code contains nothing about encryption, the patchfile is sent 'as-is'.

+Maybe I need to do the DES encryption using the 'auth' parameter...

 ## The reciva protocol